mchenggit/kabanero-event/architecture/README.md

 - When the specification of the pipeline changes.
 - When a builder image is modified to incorporate new versions of operating system, and prerequisite software.

-#### Promotion to Next Stage

-Promotion to next stage is supported via tagging the output image for the next stage followed by a push if required.
-This may be done:
-- via the execution of pipeline (or by Kabanero if the run succeeds??)
-- Manually by the administrator.

-Customization for the next stage may be required.
-For now, we delegate these to the next stage pipeline itself.
-Examples include:
-- Changing the values of environment variables

 #### Repository Specific Workflows